mavek87/mavek87/README.md

 ### Contact Me

-Feel free to reach out to me via [email](mailto:matver87@gmail.com) for collaboration opportunities or just to say hi! 🚀
+Feel free to reach out to me via [email](mailto:matver87@gmail.com) for collaborations or just to say hi! 🚀